 SQL Server stored procedure return value null

-For returning a NULL value, you have to use the OUTPUT parameter.
+To return a NULL value, you have to use the OUTPUT parameter.
 You cannot use the NULL value as the return code.
 If you try to return a NULL value using the Return statement, you will get a warning and the default return code will be returned.
-The following example shows how you can return a NULL value using an output parameter.
+The following example shows how to return a NULL value using an output parameter.

-• The values are passed to the input parameters.
-We will verify that the second parameter must not contain a 0 value because the program will throw an error in that case.
+- The values are passed to the input parameters.
+We will verify that the second parameter must not contain a 0 value, as the program will throw an error if it does.

-• If the second parameter is 0, the stored procedure will return a NULL value.
-Otherwise, the stored procedure will return the result i.e. division of two numbers.
+- If the second parameter is 0, the stored procedure will return a NULL value.
+Otherwise, it will return the result, which is the division of two numbers.

 USE DemoDB